Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 - Graph
 - Header

 If a Component has styles these can be placed in a CSS file with the same name as the Component.
-Here `App.css` contains the styles that are used by the `App.js` Component.
+Here, `App.css` contains the styles that are used by the `App.js` Component.

 In the default project, everything you see in the browser is defined in `App.js` and styled with `App.css`.